Tracking

 My four year-old child has just been diagnosed with high functioning autism.
 She knows that something is happening (doctor visits, tests, etc).
 How and when should she be told about her ASD?

-By OTARC Master of Clinical Psychology candidate, Stephanie Mertins and Associate Professor Amanda Richdale
+By OTARC Master of Clinical Psychology candidate, Stephanie Mertins and Emeritus Professor Amanda Richdale

 Parents of children with a diagnosis of Autism Spectrum Disorder (Autism) often report more child behavioural, gastrointestinal and sleep difficulties than do parents of non-autistic children.